Set up Google Sync on your Windows mobile device

 Before you set up Google Sync on your Windows® mobile device, back up your contacts and calendars from your mobile device to your computer.

-If your business, school, or organization uses Google Apps, your administrator needs to enable Exchange ActiveSync before you can set up Google Sync.
+If your business, school, or organization uses G Suite, your administrator needs to enable Exchange ActiveSync before you can set up Google Sync.

 These instructions are for devices running Windows® Phone 7 and 8.

 - Swipe left on the Start screen to open the Apps list.

 - Touch Settings > Email + accounts > Add an account > Advanced setup.

 - Enter your Google Account email address and application-specific password.

 - Touch Next.